-“They told me your father told us to beat you until we kill you.
+“Your father told us to beat you until we kill you.
 That’s his orders.
 Your father’s orders.
-Your father, the ruler of Dubai, that’s what he said.”
+Your father, the ruler of Dubai – that’s what he said.”

-On that night, Indian commandos boarded the yacht Nostromo, savagely beat and tortured the crew of the ship, and dragged the woman away, illegally ignoring her desperate pleas for asylum.
-That they did this even when they knew they were blatantly violating international law by attacking an American ship in international waters speaks of the power of the man they indirectly served.
-That man is Sheikh Mohammed bin Rashid Al Maktoum, the unelected and unchallenged ruler of Dubai, and the woman whose dream of freedom was brutally and violently crushed that night was his daughter, Princess Latifa bint Mohammed bin Rashid Al Maktoum.
+That the troops carried out the raid when they knew they were blatantly violating international law by attacking an American ship in international waters speaks of the power of the man they indirectly served.
+Sheikh Mohammed bin Rashid Al Maktoum is the unelected and unchallenged ruler of Dubai, and the woman whose dream of freedom was brutally and violently crushed that night was his daughter, Sheikha Latifa.

-“They told me that your father told us to beat you until we kill you.
+While being held following the raid, one of the troops in charge told Latifa:“Your father told us to beat you until we kill you.
 That’s his orders.
 Your father’s orders.
-Your father, the ruler of Dubai, that’s what he said.”
+Your father, the ruler of Dubai – that’s what he said.”